Environment, Affordable Housing, Neighborhoods, & Public Health, vs Corporate Real Estate

 The Fake "Housing Shortage"

-These pro luxury housing bills are always peddled with the constantly
+These pro luxury housing bills are always peddled with the constant,

-repeated and completely false claim that housing is too expensive
+repeated, completely false claim, that housing is too expensive

 because there is somehow a "shortage" of housing, and if we just build more housing (no matter how high priced) this will supposedly lower the price by increasing the "supply".